lepouya/progressive-mine-sweep/README.md

 ### Bugs, Issues, and Ideas

-- Documentation!
-- Better unit testing for models and utils
-- Rate values might be wrong when there's no tick method
 - Turn off all automation options
-- Longer rate windows
 - When reset speed is 100, it should instant reset